AlexJukes/CV/README.md

 #### Innovation

-At Kooth, I have been instrumental in implementing a [micro frontend achitectural pattern](https://martinfowler.com/articles/micro-frontends.html), improving client-side performance and user experience as well as opening up much greater flexibility and possibilities of page composition.
+At Kooth, I have been instrumental in implementing a [micro frontend achitectural pattern](https://martinfowler.com/articles/micro-frontends.html), improving client-side performance and user experience, as well as opening up much greater flexibility and possibilities of page composition.
+I was also integral to the redesign and re-architecture of Kooth's chat and messaging features.
+This required rebuilding the core product of the company's service from scratch to make it more robust, performant and easy to work with.
 I have also spearheaded efforts to replace the legacy CMS system with [Contentful](https://www.contentful.com/), delivering new features to service users and the content team while simultaneously reducing tech debt.

 At TES, I won multiple TES hackdays, including a project that added a feature to the TES Jobs Mobile app which saw a 30% increase in DAU day on day for the first week after implementation.